shyam100v/cs4641Project/README.md

 2. __Handling duplicates__: Several videos are in trending charts for multiple days.
 In order to not skew the data, we retain only one copy of each video with the highest number of views.
 3. __Null entries__: We have also removed videos with ratings disables and comments disabled.
 4. __Handling dates and time__: We parse the dates and times in YouTube's native format to formats suitable for machine learning algorithms (floats and integets) (see [code](https://github.com/shyam100v/cs4641Project/blob/master/ParseTimeAndDatesImproved))
-5. __Handling outliers__: To gain insights for a majority of the data, outliers were removed using hard thresholds and by using the mean and standard deviation.
+5. __Handling outliers__: To gain insights for a majority of the data, any data points that were outside +/-2 standard deviations from the mean were eliminated.

 ### Data Format
 The csv format of final file that contains both Old and New data: